strangerstudios/pmpro-nav-menus/readme.txt

 1. Create new navigation menu(s) for your members and assign them to the appropriate Theme Location.

 == Changelog ==
+= 0.4 - 2023-06-22 =
+* ENHANCEMENT: Added support for Multiple Memberships Per User.
+Use the filter `pmpronm_prioritize_levels` (array of level ID's) to give priority to a specific membership level. (@dparker1005)
+* ENHANCEMENT: Added localization support. (@femiyb, @andrewlimaza)
+* ENHANCEMENT/BUG FIX: Improved functionality for the new Block Editor for widgets (@andrewlimaza)
+* BUG FIX: Fixed a fatal error when Paid Memberships Pro was deactivated. (@dparker1005)
+* BUG FIX: Loaded Nav Menu functionality later than default but sooner than most other themes and plugins to help improve compatibility. (@JarrydLong)

 = .3.4 - 2020-03-17 =
 * BUG FIX: Fixed issue where logged-in non-members would not see correct menu
 * ENHANCEMENT: Added pmpronm_prioritize_levels filter for MMPU compatibility